abeldekat/nvim_pde/README.md

 I touch type using the right hand in combination with the forefinger of the left hand

+Leader: `space`

 ### Navigation

-- harpoon
-- oil
+- Main plugins: harpoon, oil and telescope.
-- telescope
+- Menu: `mini.clue`

 #### Harpoon